 - Over eating

-- Feeding table scraps TOO rich for dogs (gravies, sauces, etc.)
+- Feeding table scraps; not all table scraps, just those that are TOO rich for dogs (gravies, sauces, extra spicy) etc.

 - Low grade kibble

 - Disease/Illness (eg: IBD, Colitis, Parvo & Distemper to name a few)